tal-sitton/Movie-Time-Web/README.md

 Instead of wasting time endlessly searching through all the different cinema chain websites just to find an interesting movie to watch, there's a new solution – **Movie Time**: all the information you need is in one place!

-The website will show you the movies currently screening in the leading cinemas in Israel: Yes Planet, Hot Cinema, Cinema City, Rav Hen, Lev, and Movieland!
+The site will show you the movies currently in Israel's leading cinemas: Yes Planet, Hot Cinema, Cinema City, Rav Hen, Lev, and Movieland!

 With Movie Time, you can see the movies playing today and filter the results by specific movies or by your preferred cinemas – all in one place.